evolvingstuff/vdw2/content/posts/early-childhood-caries-14-times-more-likely-if-20-30-ng-of-vitamin-d-meta-analysis.md

 │   ├── TextNode
 │   │   full_match: `-20.06,-17.22`
 │   │   inner_content: `-20.06,-17.22`├── TextNode
-│   full_match: `, p &lt; 0.001).\n The subgroup analyses in terms of geographical region demonstrated that children with a level of 25(OH)D of 50-75 nmol/l were more likely to have ECC than those with over 75 nmol/l (`
+│   full_match: `, p &lt; 0.001).\nThe subgroup analyses in terms of geographical region demonstrated that children with a level of 25(OH)D of 50-75 nmol/l were more likely to have ECC than those with over 75 nmol/l (`
-│   inner_content: `, p &lt; 0.001).\n The subgroup analyses in terms of geographical region demonstrated that children with a level of 25(OH)D of 50-75 nmol/l were more likely to have ECC than those with over 75 nmol/l (`├── BoldNode
+│   inner_content: `, p &lt; 0.001).\nThe subgroup analyses in terms of geographical region demonstrated that children with a level of 25(OH)D of 50-75 nmol/l were more likely to have ECC than those with over 75 nmol/l (`├── BoldNode
 │   full_match: `__OR = 1.42__`
 │   inner_content: `OR = 1.42`
 │   children: